neural-data-science/NESC_3505/syllabus.md

 The "home base" for this class will be a [Microsoft Teams](https://dalpsychneuro.github.io/NESC_3505_textbook/2/teams.html) site hosted through Dalhousie University.
 Registered students will receive an invitation to this site via their Dal.ca email.
 The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings. **The Teams site will be the primary source for course-related announcements, and the official source for assignment due dates.** This course does not use Brightspace.

 ## Online Lectures and Tutorials
 This course employs a “flipped classroom” model.
 Lectures and tutorials are available in the [online textbook](https://dalpsychneuro.github.io/NESC_3505_textbook/) and/or as pre-recorded videos, available online for viewing at any time.
-Many of these lessons involve quizzes and coding activities. **This course requires that you put in significant hours per week outside of class:you should budget 8 h/week for work on the course, including the 2 h/week lab time.**
+Many of these lessons involve quizzes and coding activities. **This course requires that you put in significant hours per week outside of class: you should budget 8 h/week for work on the course, including the 2 h/week lab time.**

 ## Labs
 Weekly lab sessions are held in-person and will be used for tutorial by the teaching team, and open office hours/consultation/work time.
 Participation in these is optional but recommended.

 ## Check-Ins
 **Participation in live check-ins is entirely optional**.
 However, these are the primary time when the teaching team are available for consultation.
 You can think of them as open office hours.
 You may post questions on the class Teams site outside of check-in times, but there is no guaranteed response time prior to the next check-in (we will do what we can, but have other demands on our time).

-Check-ins will occur form 2:30-3:00 PM on Mondays and Wednesdays, via MS Teams.

 ## Getting Help
 One of the course learning objectives is "Extend your skills using online resources", and the course is based on the learning theory of [connectivism](https://dalpsychneuro.github.io/NESC_3505_textbook/1/connectivism.html).
 You are encouraged and supported in taking a *lifelong learning* approach to solving problems in this course.
 Many of the evaluations expect you to engage in this; you will not find all the answers in the textbook.